fogfish/schemaorg/README.md

 The latest version of the library is available at its `main` branch.
 All development, including new features and bug fixes, take place on the `main` branch using forking and pull requests as described in contribution guidelines.
 The stable version is available via Golang modules.

-## Product types with schema.org
+## Core domain types (product types)

-Ontology uses `rdf:Property` to depict characteristic of entities, which differs significantly from Golang type system.
-Instead of defining product type in terms of named properties, schema.org describes properties in terms of types to which they apply.
-Schema.org allows to extends concepts, defining additional properties without the need to re-define the original description of types.
+Ontologies use `rdf:Property` to depict characteristic of entities, which differs significantly from Golang type system.
+Instead of defining product type in terms of named properties, ontologies describe properties in terms of types to which they apply, which allows to extends concepts, defining additional properties without the need to re-define the original description of types.

 `rdf:Property` is a relation between subject resources and object resources.
 The concept of property at Go programming languages does not correspond to the `rdf:Property`, with an exception that "properties" of structs has names and corresponding types.